twpayne/chezmoi/README.md

 * [Install guide](docs/INSTALL.md) to get chezmoi installed on your machine with one or two commands.
+* [Changes guide](docs/CHANGES.md) for upgrading from a previous major version of chezmoi.
 * [Quick start guide](docs/QUICKSTART.md) for your first steps.
 * [How-to guide](docs/HOWTO.md) for achieving specific tasks.
 * [Templating guide](docs/TEMPLATING.md) for working with templates.